What is Presbyopia?

-Sometime in the early-to-mid-forties, you start to lose flexibility in the eye’s lens.
-This decreased flexibility makes it difficult to view objects up close.
-People with presbyopia often notice they need more light to read, and have to hold reading material at arm’s length to focus.
+Sometime in the early-to-mid-forties, you start to lose flexibility in the eye’s natural lens.
+This decreased flexibility makes it difficult to view near objects when wearing glasses or contacts.
+People with early presbyopia often notice they need more light to read, and have to hold reading material at arm’s length to focus.
+With the passage of time, reading glasses or bifocals/progressives are needed for all near tasks.

 Common Questions About Presbyopia